-- the wishes of the victim in terms of how they want to proceed. - the nature of the alleged incident(s), including whether a crime may have been committed and/or whether Harmful Sexual Behavior has been displayed. - the ages of the children involved. - the developmental stages of the children involved. - any power imbalance between the children. - If the alleged incident is a one-off or a sustained pattern of abuse sexual abuse can be accompanied by other forms of abuse and a sustained pattern may not just be of a sexual nature. - that sexual violence and sexual harassment can take place within intimate personal relationships between children. - understanding intra familial harms and any necessary support for siblings following incidents. - whether there are any ongoing risks to the victim, other children, adult students, or school staff.

-• any other related issues and wider context, including any links to child sexual exploitation and child criminal exploitation.

-The school will in most instances engage with both the victim's and alleged perpetrator's parents/carers when there has been a report of sexual violence; this might not be necessary or proportionate in the case of sexual harassment and will depend on a case-by-case basis.
+- if the alleged incident is a one-off or a sustained pattern of abuse sexual abuse can be accompanied by other forms of abuse and a sustained pattern may not just be of a sexual nature. - that sexual violence and sexual harassment can take place within intimate personal relationships between children. - o understanding intra familial harms and any necessary support for siblings following incidents. - whether there are any ongoing risks to the victim, other children, adult students, or school staff. - any other related issues and wider context, including any links to child sexual exploitation and child criminal exploitation. - The school will in most instances engage with both the victim's and alleged perpetrator's parents/carers when there has been a report of sexual violence; this might not be necessary or proportionate in the case of sexual harassment and will depend on a case-by-case basis.
 The exception to this is if there is a reason to believe informing a parent/carer will put a child at additional risk.
-Any information shared with parents/carers will be in line with information sharing expectations, our confidentiality policy, and any data protection requirements, and where they are involved, will be subject to discussion with other agencies (for example Children's Social Work Service and/or the police) to ensure a consistent approach is taken.

-If at any stage the DSL is unsure if a request for support is appropriate, advice may be sought from the Front Door Service.
+Any information shared with parents/carers will be in line with information sharing expectations, our confidentiality policy, and any data protection requirements, and where they are involved, will be subject to discussion with other agencies (for example Children's Social Work Service and/or the police) to ensure a consistent approach is taken. - If at any stage the DSL is unsure if a request for support is appropriate, advice may be sought from the Front Door Service.